code-for-india/procurement-spyder/docs/Tasks.md

 * Add space in locations and sectors array in the mail.
 * Update subscription response.
 Return object has 'updated' to true
 * Added created_at and updated_at UTC date format.
+* Push it to DB in world bank scrawling has to be changed.

 ## Recaptcha code